MichaelNKD/IndeedKeySkills/README.md

 # IndeedKeySkills
-Automates searching through job descriptions on Indeed, using Selenium and BeautifulSoup4.
+Automates searching through job descriptions on Indeed for key terms, using Selenium and BeautifulSoup4.